obcode/moviestore_haskell/README.txt

-Tbal his is a simple MovieStore example written in Haskell which I am using for my advanced functional programming lecture.
+This is a simple MovieStore example written in Haskell which I am using for my advanced functional programming lecture.

 It contains an executable "moviestore" which can be build and installed via